 SeaWorld San Diego Shows, Exhibits and Rides

-Even some of the best SeaWord San Diego shows and attractions are affected by the new measures.
+Even some of the best SeaWorld San Diego shows and attractions are affected by the new measures.
 Be sure to check the show schedules and plan your day around them.
 We have a ton of hopful tips to maximize your time at SeaWorld San Diego.
-They mostly still apply, but you might encounter a few temporarily closed exhibits and play areas, so be flexible.

-The biggest differences to the shows is modified seating and that there are fewer shows.
-Four shows are available:
+The biggest differences between the shows are modified seating and that there are fewer shows.
+Four shows are available (more during events):

 - Sea Lions Live